viamrobotics/rdk/examples/mysensor/README.md

     }
 ```

-To make sure the struct we create implements the interface, we can check it using the go linter like this.
+To make sure the struct we create implements the interface, we can check it using the go linter inside the go package like this.
 ```
     var _ = sensor.Sensor(&mySensor{})
 ```

-The model then has to be registered.
+The model then has to be registered through an init function, which should live in the package implementing the new model.
+Init functions are run on import, so we have to make sure we are importing it somewhere in our code!

 ```
     // registering the component model on init is how we make sure the new model is picked up and usable.